 The “Inglenook” is nothing more than a siding that branches into three sidings, and may as well stop itself to form a siding looking backwards.

 A Passing Loop is an arrangement of two switches that allows two trains to pass each other on a single line.
 More usefully in switching layouts, it allows a locomotive to park a car, uncouple and move from one end of it to the other, so as to reverse the order of the two on the line.

 A continuous Loop is a piece of track around which a train may run indefinitely.
 It is topologically equivalent to a simple circle, though it may be an oval, or even a figure-eight if it folds back on itself and crosses with a bridge.

 A reversing loop is the arrangement shown here that causes a train to return down the line from which it came.

-A Wye is the arrangement at right.
-Like the Reversing Loop it enables a train to manoeuvre so as to reverse itself without any uncoupling, and like the reversing loop it is electrically tricky to implement.
+A Wye is an arrangement at right.
+Like the Reversing Loop it enables a train to manoeuvre so as to reverse itself without any uncoupling, and like the reversing loop, it is electrically tricky to implement.